Chartered Linguist

 Interpreters - Regulation and standards for public service interpreters vary from public service to public service and across the four nations of the UK.
 However, minimum standards for qualifications and experience are widely established and a National Register of Public Service Interpreters is in place (nrpsi.org.uk).
 To interpret to/from Welsh in the courts and tribunals in England and Wales, interpreters need to be on an approved panel of www.cyfieithwyr.cymru members.
 Chartered Linguists who are interpreters, have the designation Chartered Linguist - Interpreter.

 Other Linguists - For teachers and academic staff, their roles are regulated by schools and universities within the regulatory frameworks in each UK nation.
-Business and the professions vary in the requirements and structures they have in place for linguists, but requirements are much more structured in the UK's government, diplomatic and security services and armed forces.
+Business and the professions vary in the requirements and structures they have in place for linguists, but requirements are much more structured in the UK's governments, diplomatic and security services and armed forces.

-The Chartered Institute of Linguists supports and provides standards, professional recognition and language level frameworks in support of linguists in all of these domains, all of whom can achieve recognition as Chartered Linguists.
+The Chartered Institute of Linguists supports and provides standards, professional recognition and language level frameworks (https://www.ciol.org.uk/language-level-frameworks) in support of linguists in all of these domains, all of whom can achieve recognition as Chartered Linguists.
 All Chartered Linguists sign up to the CIOL Code of Conduct: https://www.ciol.org.uk/code

 Regulation type